Put NMC guidelines in abeyance; consult states: Stalin to PM Modi

 DH had on September 28 reported that the new guidelines mean none of the southern states and the UT of Puducherry won’t be able to start new medical colleges or increase the number of MBBS seats in existing institutions as they have already surpassed the new mark of seats set by the NMC.

-Stalin, in his letter, pointed out that the NMC notification may also be “legally untenable”, by referring to a Supreme Court verdict in September 2022 which said the state could impose reasonable restrictions “only by a law” and not by an executive order.
+Stalin, in his letter, pointed out that the NMC notification may also be “legally untenable” and referred to a Supreme Court verdict in September 2022 which said the state could impose reasonable restrictions “only by a law” and not by an executive order.

 “Considering all the above issues, I request you to instruct the Union Ministry of Health and Family Welfare to keep this notification in abeyance and initiate a consultative process with the State Governments on the steps to address this issue,” Stalin said.